davidroeca/web-app-orchestration-talk/talk/talk.rst

       without it, as well as an API that interacts with a local database
     * Hot module replacement in the non-bootstrapped environment
     * CRA has limitation where you have to reload
+    * A couple of create-react-app issues still need solving before the hot-reloading setup can be used with this environment
+    * Switching to webpack-serve and supporting public_url on development are the two main issues that need to be resolved
+    * Docker itself is a system dependency (meta); no way to get around that, unfortunately

 ----